mrakgr/The-Spiral-Language/readme.md

            FSharp | 3,616.2 ns | 8.9547 ns | 8.3762 ns |
 ```

 The Spiral parser is about 12x times faster.
 That is quite a nice improvement and roughly what one could expect.
 The interesting thing not noted in the benchmark is that once the Spiral's output has been compiled to F# code, it runs instantaneously while in F#'s case, there is a noticeable delay while the .NET JIT tries to optimize it.
 Obviously, in Spiral's case the JIT does not have much work left for it.
-Apart from register allocation, Spiral already does everything else and does a better job of it.
+Apart from register allocation, Spiral already does everything else and does a better job if it finishes compiling.

 If anything, the above understates the advantage that Spiral has over F#.
 Given how poor F# is at optimizing [monads](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions), for parsers written in a monadic style the author would not be surprised to see the gap widen by another 10x.